 "All children should be given the opportunity for music instruction," Davidson said,

-In 2002, Hiner developed and premiered the Soft Mozart piano teaching method along with partner Valeri Koukhtiev, who focused on creating the technology element of the program.
+In 2002, Hiner developed and premiered the Soft Mozart piano teaching method.
 It took about 25 years to fully develop and implement, Hiner said.

 She doesn't see the program as a threat to the traditional way of teaching the piano but instead thinks music teachers will find it more productive.

 "It's not just about being faster, it's about being thorough," Portwood said.

 "Many parents don't realize there is a more affordable option for teaching the piano.
 In just a few months, students can play several songs."
 Hiner said.